Kennyward85/Readme-Generator/Develop/Readme.md

-# Read me
+# Sample Readme from Generator

   # Description
-  Create Readme Generator
+  This was created through the command line console from a js program to generate a formatted ReadMe

   # Table of Contents
   * [Installation](#installation)